MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture.md

 ### Synchronous event processing

-For requests that are easy to perform and fast to complete, the handler does the work synchronously and returns the success event, with its [operation context](#operation-context), almost immediately after the acknowledgement is sent.
+For requests that are easy to perform and fast to complete, the handler does the work synchronously and returns the success event, with its [operation context](#operation-context), almost immediately after the acknowledgment is sent.

 ![handler_message_sync_flow diagram](media/request-response-sync-flow.png).